"Voting is the foundation of our representative democracy. Participation makes it work."

 Leonard Jernigan grew up in Chapel Hill, North Carolina, and has been practicing law for over forty years.
 He has authored N.C.
 Workers’ Compensation: Law and Practice (5th edition), and in 2014, received the John B. McMillan Award, the highest award issued by the North Carolina State Bar for exemplary service to the legal profession.

 Jernigan has always been deeply invested in education.
-For over twenty years, he taught as an adjunct professor at North Carolina Central School of Law.
+For over twenty years, he taught as an adjunct professor at North Carolina Central University School of Law.
 He has also received the Outstanding Teaching Award from the N.C Advocates for Justice, and currently serves as Chair of the History Committee of the Wake County Bar Association.

 Northampton County native Victor Boone began his legal career in 1975 with the Wake County Legal Aid Society.
 After becoming executive director, the organization morphed into the Raleigh office of Legal Aid of North Carolina, Inc. (LANC), a nonprofit law firm that provides free legal services in civil matters to low-income people.
 Victor retired from LANC in August, 2020, but continues to practice law and teach legal ethics at North Carolina Central University, his law school alma mater.